papis/papis/doc/source/hooks.rst

 ``on_edit_done``
 ^^^^^^^^^^^^^^^^

-This hook is called by ``papis edit`` after editing has finished, but before it is saved to the database.
-The callbacks for this hook have the following format:
+This hook is called by ``papis edit`` after editing has finished, but before saving changes to the database.
+The callbacks for this hook have the following
+format:

 .. code:: python